databrary/design/ridir-16/narrative.md

     Databrary currently allows users to upload and share coding manuals in word processing, spreadsheet, and text based file formats, but information in the files cannot be easily accessed or searched.
     We will develop ways for users to enter and share coding manuals with Databrary, creating electronic equivalents that capture code definitions and make them searchable.
     We will also develop ways to extract code definitions from those coding tools whose files store them.
-    This will help the search engine return more relevant and useful information to users, and it will provide better, more human-readble information for visualizing the codes while previewing recordings.
+    This will help the search engine return more relevant and useful information to users, and it will provide better, more human-readable information for visualizing the codes while previewing recordings.

 4. Design and implement a user interface and database structure that empowers authorized Databrary users to search for specific segments of video based on codes, tags, or keywords linked to those segments.